Education in the Czech Republic: Professional school and Lyceum

 A professional school lasts four years and awards a maturita qualification.
 There is a large variety of industrial and technical skills covered including technical chemistry, electrical engineering, agriculture, internet technology, or business.
 A lyceum is a professional high school that teaches a more general curriculum; academic subjects like history and geography are taught more thoroughly than in an ordinary professional school.
 Types of lyceum include technical, pedagogical, medical, scientific, and military (operated in cooperation with the Ministry of Defense).

 Grammar school

-Grammar school is either a continuation of an eight- and six-year academy or part of a four-year grammar school for elementary school graduates.
+Grammar school, also called gymnasium, is either a continuation of an eight- and six-year academy or part of a four-year grammar school for elementary school graduates.
 Four-year grammar schools are either generally oriented or focus on physical or music education.
 The generally oriented grammar schools can decide on a specialization.
-The subjects are the same as in the second stage of elementary schools but are obligatory only in grade ten and eleven (mathematics also in grade twelve, Czech and two foreign languages until grade thirteen).
+The subjects are the same as in the second stage of elementary schools but are obligatory only in year ten and eleven (mathematics also in year twelve, Czech and two foreign languages until year thirteen).
 Schools can make these subjects obligatory in the last two years of school, or the students can have more elective subjects than the legally required minimum.
 Grammar school graduates have no qualification; the aim of this type of school is a preparation for university studies.